 Letoa phonemes

 Letoa phonemes are drawn from natural languages across the planet Toa.
-All are common there.
-Some would not appear in an auxiliary language here on Earth but cultural factors play a role in designing auxiliary languages on both Toa and Earth.
+A number of sounds are not used in Letoa which would be used in an auxiliary language here on Earth.
+Others are included which we might omit, but cultural factors play a role in designing auxiliary languages on both Toa and Earth.

-Letoa has twenty-five phonemes.
-Ten are vowels and fifteen are consonants.
+Letoa has twenty phonemes.
+Five are vowels and fifteen are consonants.
 They are arranged in simple syllables.
 Their canonical sounds are given below along with some common variations licensed by the Letoa Academy.
 Variations are not normally reflected in writing.

 Letoa is transcribed here in the Roman alphabet.